AdobeDocs/commerce-learn.en/help/app-builder/first-app/web-src-folder.md

 {{avoid-400-error}}

-In this example below, the code sample it is `not` doing any limitation for the request.
-To avoid a 400 error, that you may need use searchCriteria.
+In the example below, the code sample is `not` limiting the request.
+To avoid a 400 error, reduce the size of the response by using `searchCriteria`.

 `?searchCriteria[filter_groups][0][filters][0][field]=created_at&searchCriteria[filter_groups][0][filters][0][value]=2022-12-01&searchCriteria[filter_groups][0][filters][0][condition_type]=gt`